dei-layborer/RetroTxt/.github/README.md

 # RetroTxt

+**NOTE:** This is a fork of [the original](https://github.com/bengarrett/RetroTxt) created by Ben Garrett.
+My fork is for the purposes of adding some QoL features I'd like to the **manifest v2** version that is used by Firefox.

 Turn pieces of ANSI, ASCII, and NFO documents into HTML.
 RetroTxt is the browser Extension that takes legacy and plain text files and stylizes them into a more acceptable, valid format to view or copy from a web browser tab.

 #### View ANSI, ASCII, NFO, Shift JIS text art as HTML